nickworkvfi/Gitbook-ADK/group___d_e_f___o_u_t_p_u_t___s_e_l_e_c_t.md

 ---
-title: EMV_CTLS_SetupTransaction: Which data is included in result struct
+title: EMV_CTLS_SetupTransaction- Which data is included in result struct
 summary: Contents of the output in EMV_CTLS_STARTRES_STRUCT::T_DF61_Info_Received_Data, EMV_CTLS_SetupTransaction()

 ---